opensafely/documentation/docs/study-def.md

 	return_expectations = {
 		"incidence" : 0.8,
 		"float" : {"distribution": "normal", "mean": 110, "stddev": 20},
-		"date" : {"earliest": index_date, "latest": "today"},
+		"date" : {"earliest": index_date, "latest": "index_date + 1 year"},
 		"rate" : "uniform"
 	},
 )
 ```
-This says that we expect the returned systolic blood pressure values to be normally distributed and available for 80% of patients, at dates between the `index_date` and `"today"`'s date.
+This says that we expect the returned systolic blood pressure values to be normally distributed and available for 80% of patients, at dates between the `index_date` and one year later.
 The date of the most recent measurement is distributed uniformly between those dates.